Monday, November 27, 2023

 Feeling that the motions we go through are at best absurd, what are the options available to us to live with the absurdity and have a functional life?

-A possible path is to discover what we value in life and develop a portfolio of activities that aligns with those values.
+A possible path is to discover what we value in life and develop a portfolio of engagements that aligns with those values.
 The way to know what we value is to recognize the activities that bring feelings of happiness, sense of accomplishments, emotions of connectedness that transcend our finite self.

 Although the paradox of mortality and living would remain a paradox, the approach can still allow us to have a functional, creative, and meaningful life that is occasionally punctuated by the humbleness that mortality can bring.